tiagopereira/rtsa2023/docs/projects.md

 #### Peer review for the *reviewer*

-* After the projects are handed in in Devilry, we will work quickly to assign you a project to review.
-A Jupyter notebook will be sent to you on Devilry.
+* After the projects are handed in, we will work quickly to assign you a project to review.
+A Jupyter notebook will be sent to you by email.
 The project deadlines are on Fridays; you should expect to receive your assignment on the following Monday.

 * The deadline to submit peer review is one week after the original submission deadline (ie, Friday to Friday).